intel/ai-reference-models/docs/notebooks/transfer_learning/tf_image_classification/README.md

    python3 -m venv intel-tf-venv
    source intel-tf-venv/bin/activate
    pip install --upgrade pip
-   pip install intel-tensorflow==2.5.0 notebook
+   pip install intel-tensorflow notebook
    ```
 3. Set environment variables for the path to the dataset folder and an output directory.
    The dataset and output directories can be empty.
-The notebook will download the Food-101
+The notebook will download the specified
    dataset to the dataset directory, if it is empty.
 Subsequent runs will reuse the dataset.
    ```
-   export DATASET_DIR=<directory to download the Food-101 dataset>
+   export DATASET_DIR=<directory to the TF dataset or custom dataset>
    export OUTPUT_DIR=<output directory for the saved model>

    mkdir -p $DATASET_DIR
    mkdir -p $OUTPUT_DIR
    ```
-4. Navigate to the notebook directory in your clone of the model zoo repo (or the directory
+4. Navigate to the notebook directory in your clone of the model zoo repo, and then start the
-   where you downloaded the [Food101_Transfer_Learning.ipynb](Food101_Transfer_Learning.ipynb)
-   notebook), and then start the
    [notebook server](https://jupyter.readthedocs.io/en/latest/running.html#starting-the-notebook-server):
    ```
-   cd ${MODEL_ZOO_DIR}/docs/notebooks/transfer_learning/tfhub_classifier_food101
+   cd ${MODEL_ZOO_DIR}/docs/notebooks/transfer_learning/tf_image_classification
    jupyter notebook --port 8888
    ```
 5. Copy and paste the URL from the terminal to your browser to view and run